Infrastructure policy of Donald Trump: Wind

 Map of average annual wind speed in m/s at 80 m in the U.S. both on and offshore (NREL).
 Blue, red and purple mean more; yellow and green mean less.

 Despite Trump's fondness for coal, his administration was not entirely hostile to renewable energy.
 Interior Secretary Ryan Zinke wrote in an op-ed for the Boston Globe that he wanted to provide "an equal opportunity for all sources of responsible energy development, from fossil fuels to the full range of renewables."
-He added that "wind energy — particularly offshore wind — will play a greater role in sustaining American energy dominance."
+He added that "wind energy—particularly offshore wind—will play a greater role in sustaining American energy dominance."
 Zinke wanted to assist developers by allowing them to postpone decisions on detailed designs during the planning process so that they could take advantage of newer technologies.

-Offshore wind power is steadily picking up steam in the United States with numerous projects being pursued on both coasts of the country.
+During his second term, however, President Trump signed executive orders that froze federal permits and loans for both offshore and onshore wind farms.
+He also ended the leasing of federal lands and waters to wind power projects.